crispinalan/talkcalendar/README.md

 ![](talkcalendar-gtk4.png)

-GTK 4 uses list models and porting has involved replacing the current tree-based event display with the [new list widgets](https://docs.gtk.org/gtk4/migrating-3to4.html#consider-porting-to-the-new-list-widgets).
-A significant effort has had to be invested in this aspect of the porting.
+GTK 4 uses model-based list widgets (GtkListBox) and porting has involved replacing the current GtkTreeView display of events with this [new list widget](https://docs.gtk.org/gtk4/migrating-3to4.html#consider-porting-to-the-new-list-widgets).
+A significant effort has had to be invested into this aspect of the porting.
+Gtk have said [publically](https://www.youtube.com/watch?v=qjF-VotgfeY&t=824s) that it is their intention to eventually replace GtkTreeView and GtkComboBox with the model-based [list widget](https://blog.gtk.org/2020/06/08/more-on-lists-in-gtk-4/).
+The GtkListBox widget provides a vertical list and if using an object which derives from GObject can be sorted (in this application events are sorted by start time and then displayed).
+The application workflow has had to be changed as headerbar buttons are now used to create a new event, edit and delete a selected event in the listview.

 In Gtk4.0, the function
 ```